-The first sector consultation was held on Île-des-Sœurs in light of the first phase of the REM, which will arrive in 2021.
+The first sector consultation was held on Île-des-Sœurs in light of the first phase of the REM, which will arrive in 2022.
 A participatory workshop was held on April 24, 2019, during which residents and workers from the sector were invited to comment on various scenarios for developing the bus network.
-See the results (French only).
+See the results.

 Gradually, consultations will be held in other sectors of the Island of Montréal between now and 2025.

 As consultations are held and the major public transit projects are commissioned, changes to the network will be deployed on a sector-by-sector basis.